 But what happens if you change or cancel a ticket?
 Or if you move up your flight to get home earlier?
 These are easy things to do with MVP Gold elite status since there are no change fees.

-Asking that Upgrades Be Returned
+Asking for Upgrades to Be Returned

 Upgrade Expiration May Be Extended